felixthecat8a/OneLED/docs/JP_Lights.md

 # Project JP Lights

-I'm working on a project to control a WS2812 LED string using an Arduino Nano Every.
+Project JP Lights was a project to control a WS2812 LED string using an Arduino Nano Every.
-The goal is to use a control box with a push button to change colors and modes.
+The goal was to create a control box with a push button to change colors and modes.
+The control box was designed on tinkercad, downloaded as STL files and 3D printed.
 This is my sketch using the 'ComponentUtils8A' library.